1. What do I need to do to prepare for a personal color analysis appointment?

 Do not wear makeup to the appointment – this can skew the results!

-I will have water and tea available, but feel free to bring water, coffee, tea, and/or snacks so that you stay hydrated and energized.
+I will have water and tea available, but feel free to bring coffee and/or snacks so that you stay hydrated and energized.

 2. Where are you located?

 The studio is located in the Greater Boston area of Massachusetts.
 The address will be shared closer to the session.

 3. What forms of payment are accepted?